 Research

 Currently, we are actively engaged in reporting our first findings.
-Throughout the course of 2024, we anticipate releasing comprehensive studies focusing on two distinct tasks: one aimed at evaluating vocabulary and another designed to assess lexical quality in Finnish.
+In the near future, we anticipate releasing comprehensive studies focusing on two distinct tasks: one aimed at evaluating vocabulary and another designed to assess lexical quality in Finnish.
 Additionally, our reports will delve into insights regarding rapid guessing behavior and psychometrics pertinent to measuring reading skills.
 Links to each forthcoming article will be provided on this page, so we encourage you to check back periodically for updates.
-As a starting point, we invite you to explore an insightful article on the inception of Lexize, the original L2 vocabulary task that served as the foundation for the development of d-Lexize: Lexize: A test to quickly assess vocabulary knowledge in Finnish.
+As a starting point, we invite you to explore an insightful article on the inception of Lexize, the original L2 vocabulary task that served as the foundation for the development of d-Lexize:

 Members & How to Contact Us